Metronidazole extended-release tabletsPronunciation

 - Metronidazole extended-release tablets may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use metronidazole extended-release tablets with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Do not drink alcohol while you are taking metronidazole extended-release tablets and for at least 3 days after the last dose.
+- Do not drink alcohol or take any products containing alcohol or propylene glycol while you are taking metronidazole extended-release tablets and for at least 3 days after the last dose.
+Drinking alcohol or taking products with alcohol or propylene glycol may cause stomach cramps, nausea, vomiting, headaches, and flushing.

 - Metronidazole extended-release tablets only works against bacteria; it does not treat viral infections (eg, the common cold).